spread-ai/docs-comments/docs/module-1/what-is-spread.md

     ---

     To see the meaning of SPREAD and industry-specific terminology hover over words with dotted lines and a modal with the definition will appear.
-If there is an unexplained term in the content, you may use the comments section to ask for an explanation.
 For example, see the definition of Engineering Intelligence Graph.

 * :material-comment-question:{ .lg .middle } **Q&A**